 The goal of our client Wacom who manufactures graphic tablets was to sustainably increase sales across their entire product range.
 In addition to their classic target groups, professional graphic designers, additional new segments were addressed with a variety of offerings.
 With the help of Amazon’s first-party customer data, customer groups such as manga fans or creative mothers were targeted.

 First of all, we focused on placements on and off Amazon with the aim of attracting users to the products’ various detail pages.
 Video Ads with an average Detail Page View Rate (DPVR) of approx. 1.5% and a Click Through Rate (CTR) of 1.7% (FR) to 4.2% (UK) stood out across all countries.
-Cost-per-video completion was between 2 and 8 cents.
+Cost-per-video completion was between 1.7 and 6.8 pence.
 By booking placements in the Amazon Christmas Store, customers who were looking for gifts for their loved ones were reached.

 Best practice: Timing is everything!
 The frequency at which retargeting ads are shown to consumers should not be too high.
 If the same creative is shown too often, this may overstep the mark and even have the opposite effect.